Find My Horses Presents: NetPosse Missing Horse Alert Washington

 On Tuesday, October 11, 2016, Kathy Cook’s horse, Patrick reported missing from her property.
 Patrick is a 2-year-old Palomino/White Blanket Pattern POA – Appaloosa Gelding.

 Ms. Cook asked Stolen Horse International for assistance in locating Patrick.
 On October 11, 2016, when Ms. Cook went to go feed Patrick and his pasture mates, she noticed Patrick was missing.
 She explained that they have searched surrounding area and found no trace of Patrick.
-They have found no evidence of where he could get out (found no break in the fence, gate was closed and every one else was in and there).
+They have found no evidence of where he could get out (found no break in the fence, the gate was closed and everyone else was in and there).
 Kathy Cook has notified Thurston County Sheriff Department of the missing horse.
+We have verified that Thurston County Sheriff is handling this case as a theft.

 Stolen Horse International, a nonprofit organization also known as NetPosse.com, is well known as the “lost and found’ place for horses on the internet for the equine industry.
 NetPosse.com offers horse theft and equine ID education and assist in search and recovery of stolen or missing horses, as well as other equine equipment.